 When To Gift?

-Attendance to the ceremony are different by Church.
-Many permit family and friends to attend.
-In some cases, a baptism is limited to the close family--the immediate family and Godparents--and the congregation of the church.
-Check with the parents to confirm attendance expectations for the ceremony.
+In most cases, a baptism is limited to the close family--the immediate family and Godparents--and the congregation of the church.
+Attend the baptismal ceremony only if you have been invited.

-Extended family members and friends are also invited to a reception after the ceremony.
+Most extended family members and friends are usually invited to a reception after the ceremony.
 If you have already presented the parents with a gift at a baby shower or a home visit, you're not obligated to bring an additional one to the reception, although cards are always welcome expressions of your good wishes.

 If you have the honor of being chosen as a Godparent to the new baby, your baptism gift etiquette guidelines are a bit unique.
 It is traditional for you to both give and receive a gift at this time.
 The new parents traditionally present the Godparents with a token of their appreciation for becoming mentors of their new arrival.
 And the Godparents traditionally present a gift to the new baby to signify their commitment of being a mentor.